JL1709/printf/README.md

 # printf
-This repo provides an own printf that can handle the following conversions: cspdiuxX%
+This repo provides an own printf that can handle the following conversions: cspdiuxX%.
+demo.c file provided for testing.
+Tested on macOS Monterey.

 ## Installation